Daily Program for Infants and Toddlers

 Oklahoma DHS Registry Information for DPIT

 This is the final lesson of this course.
-Follow these steps to complete this course and receive your certificate: Make sure that you have completed all of the lessons in this…
+Follow these steps to complete this course and receive your certificate: Make sure that you have completed all of the lessons in this course.
+Mark this lesson as complete by clicking the “Complete Lesson” button at the bottom of this page.
+Fill out the form provided on this…